 1. AC Tune-Ups Lower Summer Cooling Costs

-Multiple issues with older central AC systems can cause the units to become highly inefficient.
+Multiple issues with older central AC systems can cause them to become highly inefficient.
 For example, something as simple as excess dust can cause corrosion or other performance issues in your system.
-In addition, if you don’t change the filters on your HVAC unit often enough, the dust and debris bypass the filter and clutter up the works inside the appliance.
+In addition, if you don’t change the filters on your HVAC unit often enough, dust and debris bypass the filter and clutter up the work inside the appliance.

 Dirty evaporator and condenser coils cause AC systems to use more power.
 If your outside AC unit is covered in bugs, leaves, and climbing weeds, the unit doesn’t get proper airflow to cool your home efficiently.

-Clogged drains or drainpipes from HVAC units can cause some AC units to shut down when the collected condensate overflows eventually.
-Blocked drains also hinder an AC unit’s ability to remove moisture from the indoor air, which can cause higher cooling bills and unsightly water stains on flooring and walls.
+Clogged drains or drainpipes from HVAC units can cause some AC units to shut down when the collected condensate overflows.
+Blocked drains also hinder an AC unit’s ability to remove moisture from the indoor air, which can lead to higher cooling bills and unsightly water stains on flooring and walls.

-During a tune-up, the HVAC professional checks all AC parts for the buildup of dirt and debris before cleaning the unit.
-Any parts corroded, displaced, plugged, or damaged by debris have been repaired or replaced.
-Then, your unit functions at top efficiency, keeping your cooling costs lower than running the same air conditioner with grimy, dust-choked parts.
+During a tune-up, the HVAC professional checks all AC parts for dirt and debris buildup before cleaning the unit.
+Any parts corroded, displaced, plugged, or damaged by debris are repaired or replaced.
+Then, your unit functions efficiently, keeping your cooling costs lower than running the same air conditioner with grimy, dust-choked parts.

-An improperly installed or un-calibrated thermostat can cause your unit to kick on more often than is necessary to cool your home adequately.
+An improperly installed or uncalibrated thermostat can cause your AC unit to kick on more often than necessary to cool your home adequately.
 When the thermostat is calibrated, replaced, or moved, your AC unit will work more efficiently and cost less to run.
 If your AC unit has a thermostat problem or incompatibility, an AC tune-up will discover the issue.

 2. AC Inspections Keep HVAC Molehills From Becoming Mountains

-Life’s not easy for certain parts of your AC system.
+Certain parts of your AC system don’t have it easy.
 For example, fans must spin for years at the optimum speed.
 In addition, if caked-on dust covers its blades or rotor base, your AC fan must overcome the debris’s extra weight and friction.
 As a result, fans can wobble or corrode, making them less efficient and prone to failure.

 The vibration of an AC unit over time can loosen bolts and nuts that hold the appliance together and hold components in place.
 Additional issues that can happen inside the HVAC enclosure include: